 How, then, can we make those resolutions stick?

-Graef believes the reason so many resolutions fail is because they are too broad, too big, or too many.
+Graef believes the reason so many resolutions fail is that they are too broad, too big, or too many.

 “We might really try to shoot for the moon too quickly and that doesn’t work out, or not only do we want to go to the moon but we want to go to Mars and Neptune and Saturn.
 And if we try to do all of those, we don’t have the mental and physical resources to be able to accomplish that,” he says.